Hanser12-2009/evangel-scholar/README.md

 # Evangel Scholar - My First Coding Project

-A study companion app built during my introduction to coding at Evangel University.
+A studying app that I built during the computers class at Evangel University.

 ## What I Built

-Evangel Scholar is a React-based web application that helps students study more effectively.
-Features include:
+I built an app called Evangel Scholar, it is designed to help with studying!

 - 📚 **Interactive Flashcards** - Digital study cards with flip functionality
 - ⏰ **Study Timer** - 25-minute focus sessions with prayer break reminders